Nithyanandan-lmsace/Magic/docs.md

 # Feature

 ## Feature: Quick registration

-Quick Registration is a convenient feature in Moodle that allows for fast and efficient user registration and enrollment into a course.
-It simplifies the process by enabling users to register and join a course in just one step.
-The feature is accessible to users with the appropriate capability in the context, ensuring that only authorized individuals can utilize it.
+Quick Registration is a convenient feature in the Magic Auth plugin that allows for fast and efficient user registration and course enrollment.
+It simplifies the process by enabling users to register and join a course in a single step.
+This feature is accessible only to users with the appropriate capability within the context, ensuring that only authorized individuals can use it.

+### General
+**First name:** The first name of the user for registration in magic authentication.

+**Last name:**  The last name of the user for registration in magic authentication.

+**Email address:** The email address of the user for registration in magic authentication.

+### Course Enrollment

+**Course:** The user will enroll in the selected course following registration.

+**Enrolment duration:** You can choose a fixed date or specify a duration in days, weeks, months, or years to determine how long the course enrollment will remain active.

 ![Quick_registration](https://github.com/bdecentgmbh/moodle-auth_magic/assets/44221518/1e27eaf1-483e-40d6-95cd-98e803613b48)